bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 1: 00:07:00

-And
+Yeah.

 Speaker 0: 00:07:00

-they were sent to Brink, actually.
+They were sent to Brink, actually.
 There's a blog post that was, while we're discussing it, let me just mention that real quick.
 So it was actually taken by, or at least the Bitcoin developer named 0xb10c.
 He sort of initiated it and then it was included by F2Pool, and it was sent, so these coins that were sent to Brink at the time.

 Speaker 1: 00:07:27

-Oh, that's very nice.
+That's very nice.

 Speaker 0: 00:07:27